 The 5-Minute Scalping Strategy – A 5-Step Guide

-In the section below, we are going to show you a 5 step-by-step guide of one of the most widely used and effective scalping strategies out there, the 5-minute scalping trading forex strategy:
+In the section below, we are going to show you a 5 step-by-step guide to one of the most widely used and effective scalping strategies out there, the 5-minute scalping trading forex strategy:

 Step 1: Load and Anchor Chart and Identify Its Direction